id01/passman/README.md

 ## Changelog
 * 09/04/2017 v1.1.2 (id01)
  * Fixed some small things
  * A bit of authentication with wwwroot
+ * Got ADD to work again
+ * Merged passwords.py and service.py in backend, greatly improving efficiency
 * 08/29/2017 v1.1.1 (id01)
  * Ditched tcpserver in favor of Python SocketServer
  * Used Google CDN due to efficiency...
 This can be disabled.